We estimate that it will take 4-6 weeks to hear whether your grant was accepted.

 Travel Grants are becoming increasingly competitive and should be seen as supplemental to other funding options.
 Please plan accordingly.

-GPSC Travel Grants have the following deadlines for the academic year 2022-2023.
+GPSC Travel Grants have the following deadlines:

-If you are interested in serving as a GPSC Grants Judge, please sign-up to become a judge here or email gpscfunding@email.arizona.edu.
-All volunteer judges are signed up to review grant applications (Travel, ReaP, and POD) on an ongoing basis unless otherwise specified.
+If you are interested in serving as a GPSC Grants Judge, please sign-up to become a judge here or email gpscfunding@arizona.edu.

 Please read ALL of the sections below and the Travel Grant Evaluation Rubric before you apply.
 Questions may be directed to the GPSC Grants Office at gpscgrants@arizona.edu.

 To complete your grant application, you will be directed to Submittable, a third-party grant management application.
 By continuing with this application, you agree to provide your student information to Submittable.
-Please log-in with your UA email (NETID@arizona.edu) account.
+Please log-in with your UA NetID email account.

 We strongly recommend that applicants save their work on a separate document (Word or Google doc) to ensure nothing is lost.
 If an error does occur, please contact the Submittable Technical Support team at support@submittable.com as soon as possible.